mabruras/sqapi/resources/docs/CONNECTORS.md

 ### Database
+The sqAPI configuration must have a database connector defined, so the process manager are able to store messages received.

-The Database Types are dependent on each plugin and their data structure.
+The Database types are also dependent on each plugin and their data structure.
-It is possible to create a default connection for the sqAPI instance, where each plugin are able to overwrite if necessary, but this is not recommended.
+It is possible to reuse the default connection from the sqAPI configuration, where each plugin are able to overwrite if necessary.

 #### Structure
 The Database connector is an instantiated object,